Barilla Logo

 Barilla Logo 1954

-Two years after the previous version of the logo, Carboni decided to make small changes.
-Now, up to this time emblem was located inside a large oval, located asymmetrically.
+Two years after the release of the previous logo, Carboni decided to make small changes.
+Until now, the emblem has been asymmetrically located inside a large oval.
 Many people associate this logo with egg white and yolk.

 1969 – 2003